 Sundays at 6 pm | Grace Lutheran Church

 What to expect: You’ll find a cross-section of people worship at this service; students, families with kids, middle-aged members of the community.
 People generally arrive close to the start of the service and some trickle in after worship has begun.
 We take time at the start to gather things you’d like to pray about and include them in our community prayers.
 The music is led by a team of musicians that may include piano, guitar, bass, drums, and vocalists.
 New musicians are always welcome.
 Words for the songs and the service itself will be projected onto the wall for you to follow.
 Communion is celebrated each week, and all are welcome.
 We offer wheat wafers and grape wine, as well as gluten-free wafers and non-alcoholic grape juice.
 After worship, hugs are quite common, but not required.
-Dinner is offered for students after worship, and often there are topics for discussion over the meal.
+Dinner is often offered for students after worship, and there is open conversation over the meal.

 Mid-week Evening Prayer